manicminer/ansible-vars-plugin-aws/README.md

 - `aws_profile` - the currently selected AWS profile when matched by extra vars
 - `elb_target_groups` - a dictionary of ELB target groups with resource ID as keys and dictionary of useful information as values
 - `elb_target_group_arns` - a complex nested dictionary of ELB target group ARNs denominated by matched tag values
-- `security_groups` - a dictionary of security groups with resource ID as keys and ductionary of useful information as values
+- `security_groups` - a dictionary of security groups with resource ID as keys and dictionary of useful information as values
 - `security_group_ids` - a complex nested dictionary of security group IDs denominated by matched tag values
-- `subnets` - a dictionary of subnets with resource ID as keys and ductionary of useful information as values
+- `subnets` - a dictionary of subnets with resource ID as keys and dictionary of useful information as values
 - `subnet_ids` - a complex nested dictionary of subnet IDs denominated by matched tag values
-- `vpcs` - a dictionary of VPCs with resource ID as keys and ductionary of useful information as values
+- `vpcs` - a dictionary of VPCs with resource ID as keys and dictionary of useful information as values
 - `vpc_ids` - a complex nested dictionary of VPC IDs denominated by matched tag values